bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 {% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_TITLE" content="The title of the Workflow that was triggered - if it has a title, which is completely optional.
 This env var is exposed regardless of whether the Workflow was triggered manually or automatically." %}

 {% include collapse.html title="$BITRISE_BUILD_STATUS" content="The current status of the build.
 The available options are:
-- Not finished (0)
+- Not finished (0).
-- Successful (1)
+- Successful (1).
-- Failed (2)
+- Failed (2).
-- Aborted with failure (3)
+- Aborted with failure (3).
 - Aborted with success (4). "%}

 {% include collapse.html title="$BITRISE_SOURCE_DIR" content="Path to the base working directory.
 By default, it's the directory where Bitrise runs
  (for example, your repository root), unless you provide a different value.
-Can be overwritten during the build, which will change the working directory for subsequent Steps in the build. "%}
+This can be overwritten during the build, which will change the working directory for subsequent Steps in the build. "%}

 {% include collapse.html title="$BITRISE_DEPLOY_DIR" content="Path to the directory that stores artifacts and files for deployment.
  It's a temporary directory created by the Bitrise CLI by default, and can be overwritten before starting the Bitrise CLI.
 The **Deploy to Bitrise.io** Step looks for your build artifacts - such as an IPA or APK of the app -, test results, and other files in this directory." %}